British Moroccans: Migration history

 Mass migration from Morocco to the United Kingdom began in the 1960s, primarily consisting of migrant workers recruited to work in the hotel and catering industries.
 The community has grown significantly due to high birth rates as well as sponsored migration of dependents.

 Population and distribution

 The 2001 Census recorded 12,348 Moroccan-born people residing in the UK.
 2009 estimates reported by the Runymede Trust suggested between 65,000 and 70,000 people of Moroccan origin reside in the UK.
 The Office for National Statistics estimates the Moroccan-born population to have been 34,000 in 2015.
 Outside of London, Trowbridge, the county town of Wiltshire, has the highest population of Moroccans in the UK.
-In 2009 the town became the first in the UK to be twinned with a place from a muslim country – Oujda – due to large number of resident families with roots in the town.
+In 2009, the town became the first in the UK to be twinned with a city from a Muslim country – Oujda – due to large number of resident families with roots in the town.